cjsommer/cjsommer.github.io/_drafts/2017-11-21-stairway-to-rds-sqlserver-step1-account.md

 Some of those are directly from [Amazon's Terminology Glossary][url_aws_terminology] which contains definitions for all of the acronyms and terminology you will encounter while working with AWS.

 # Step 1 - Sign up for an AWS Free Tier Account
-Now that we have some of the AWM terminology out of the way, lets start by signing up for an AWS Free Tier account.
+Now that we have some of the AWS terminology out of the way, lets start by signing up for an AWS Free Tier account.
 It's a perfect playground for learning AWS and gives you 12 months of access to their free tier services.
-If you already have an Amazon account that you use to purchase things then you should be able to use that.
+If you already have an Amazon account then you should be able to use that.
 If not, you'll have to create a new one.

-Just go to the [AWS Free Tier Signup Page][url_aws_free_signup] and sign up.
+Just go to the [AWS Free Tier Signup Page][url_aws_free_signup] to follow the sign up process.
 If you want more details as to what you get with the free tier account you'll be able to find those details on this page as well.

 [![AWS Signup Page][img_aws_free_signup]][url_aws_free_signup]